The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

 - **Standard Python Logging**
   - Logging uses Python's built-in logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)
   - The `GLOBAL_LOG_LEVEL` environment variable controls logging verbosity
-  - **No custom debug mode logic** - let Python's logging system handle it
+  - **No custom debug mode logic**
+    - Let Python's logging system handle it
-  - When set to `DEBUG`, all detailed logs are shown
+  - When set to `DEBUG`: all detailed logs are shown
-  - When set to `INFO`, only production-level logs are shown (INFO, WARNING, ERROR, CRITICAL)
+  - When set to `INFO`: only production-level logs are shown (INFO, WARNING, ERROR, CRITICAL)
 - **Knowledge Base**
-  - Always assume that the project knowledge base contains incorrect and outdated files and directory structures.
+  - Always assume that the project knowledge base contains incorrect and outdated files and directory structures
+    - Ask for current versions of files as needed
   - The only true source for correct and current files and directory structures is the GitHub (https://github.com/the-alphabet-cartel/ash).
     - Always update the GitHub branches when starting a new conversation to see the current files and directory structures.
       - We are working in the "v3.0" GitHub branch of `ash`